byl0561/autologinwlt/README.md

 ## History

+### 4.1.0-r8

+* Changed docker base-image from centos to alpine to reduce size.

 ### 4.0.0-r7

 * Added ENV port, now it is supported to choose the network export.

-* Reduce the SLEEP time in code, now it reconnects faster.
+* Reduced the SLEEP time in code, now it reconnects faster.

 * Added Init code to show ENV settings.